For Life-Threatening Emergencies, CALL 911

 The Urgency Room

 Urgency care delivers fast, high-quality emergency care in a convenient out-of-hospital environment.
 Unlike the ER, the Urgency Room is an outpatient facility with no inpatient or overnight rooms available.
 The Urgency Room has a high-complexity lab, x-ray machine, CT scanner, ultrasound machines all onsite to allow for treatment of acute injuries that surpass the abilities of a standard urgent care.
 For insurance questions refer to their website.
 Open 7 days a week 8am to 10pm, including holidays.
 Advantage: Generally much shorter wait to be seen than in hospital ER.
 Disadvantage: location makes it most readily accessed by car and if you were to need hospitalization, you would need to transfer to a different provider/location.

-Urgent care facilities are to be utilized when Macalester Health Services is closed and you believe the medical condition is severe enough that it cannot wait.
+Urgent care facilities are to be utilized when the Hamre Center for Health & Wellness is closed and you believe the medical condition is severe enough that it cannot wait.
 If the Urgent Care facility is not open, contact a hospital emergency room.

-The odds are good that at some point during the year you will feel REALLY sick over the weekend or at night when the Macalester Health and Wellness Center is closed.
+The odds are good that at some point during the year you will feel REALLY sick over the weekend or at night when the Hamre Center for Health & Wellness is closed.
 Who can you call to get some advice and determine if you need to be seen by a doctor?
 Where can you go to be seen outside of an emergency room?
 Where is an emergency room?